 I’m a political and comparative-historical sociologist with broad interests in social theory, political economy, and the philosophy of the social sciences.
 My substantive research revises theories of political domination in light of a deep appreciation for change over time.
 In my book project, I show that the Latin American region's unprecedented wave of urban population growth profoundly shaped national political arenas.

 I earned my dual B.A. degree in Sociology and History from UC Berkeley (2011) and my M.A.
 (2014) and Ph.D.
 (2023) degrees from the University of Michigan.
 I am currently a postdoctoral fellow at the Max-Weber-Institut für Soziologie, Universität Heidelberg and I will start as an Assistant Professor of Sociology at the University of Toronto in 2024.

-This website has my CV, information about my research, my dissertation/book abstract, and my contact information.
-You may also like to know that I help run the American Sociological Association's Critical Historical Sociology Blog.
+This website has my CV and my contact information.
+You may also like to know that I help edit the American Sociological Association's Critical Historical Sociology Blog.